 Another factor that will have a major impact is the projected employer contribution into the Pennsylvania State Employee Retirement System (PSERS).
-That rate is to increase from 34.29% of total payroll in 2019-20, to 34.51% in 2020-21, 34.94% in 2021-22.
+That rate is to increase from 34.51% in 2020-21 to 34.94% in 2021-22 and gradually rising to 38.17% by 2027-28.
 These high contribution rates will continue to have a major impact on future district budgets.